adstuart/azure-privatelink-dns-microhack/README.md

 ## :checkered_flag: Results

 - Your SQL Server is no longer accepting connections from any Public IP address.
 It only accepts connections from your a specific subnet where service endpoints are enabled.
+- Using the nslookup command, from your *az-mgmt-vm* check the DNS response being returned for your SQL Server FQDN.
+Notice how the DNS lookup returns a Public IP.

 ### :point_right: Hint

 **Even with service endpoints enabled, we are still sending destination traffic to the Public Interface of our SQL Server.
 The difference is how the traffic is sourced; now utilising a special "VNET:Subnet" tag, rather than the Public IP address in Step 1**

+## Task 4: Remove Service Endpoints

+Before proceeding to challenge 3, remove your Service Endpoint configuraiton from the subnet, and remove the Virtual Network rule from the SQL server firewall.

 # Challenge 3 : Deploy a Private Endpoint to utilise Azure Private Link for access to Azure SQL